Animal (2023 Indian film): Development

 In September 2019, it was reported that Sandeep Reddy Vanga would turn into a producer for his next directional venture in Bollywood.
-It was further reported that he would produce the venture along with Murad Khetani, Ashwin Varde, Bhushan Kumar and Kishan Kumar under Cine1 Studios and T-Series.
+It was further reported that he would produce the venture along with Murad Khetani, Ashwin Varde, Bhushan Kumar and Krishan Kumar under Cine1 Studios and T-Series.
 On 10 October, the company's and Vanga's new production banner Bhadrakali Pictures announced their collaboration for Vanga's next directional; marking their second collaboration after Kabir Singh (2019).
 In early December, Vanga was reported to have approached Ranbir Kapoor to play the lead role in the film.
 ETimes reported that Kapoor was "keen" to work on the film, however, would finalize it only after hearing the final script, which was still progressing writing.

 In June 2020 however, it was reported that Vanga met Kapoor in January and narrated another script, which was reportedly titled Devil.
 In late December, Anil Kapoor was reported to be part of the cast.
 On 1 January 2021, the company's made an official public announcement of the venture, revealing also the title of the film and the crew.
 In late April, Bobby Deol and Parineeti Chopra were cast, with the former playing lead antagonist role, while the latter plays lead actress role.

 In March 2022, it was reported that Rashmika Mandanna was to dance in an item number for the film.
 The same month, Mandanna had replaced Chopra, as Vanga was not satisfied with the casting of Chopra during photoshoots.
 On 2 April, Mandanna's commitments were officially announced.
 Mandanna called it "a dream come true."
 Vanga cited Kill Bill as the inspiration for the film's action sequences.
 Similarly, Kapoor's rockstar look was inspired by Michael Jackson, as reported by hairstylist Aalim Hakim.
 In 2025, during the pre-release event of Thandel, Vanga revealed that it was the film's lead actor Naga Chaitanya whose style of long hair and beard as well as real-life outfits inspired the protagonist's looks.
 For the film's interval action sequence, Suresh Selvarajan spent 4 to 5 months designing a working model of a giant machine gun and creating 15,000 to 16,000 dummy bullets with the assistance of nearly 100 people.

 In July 2025, Vanga revealed that the first cut of the film was 225 minutes long, while the second and his satisfactory cut was 210 minutes long.
 A week before the release, he came under pressure to further trim the film by some 7 minutes, something he eventually regretted after repeatedly watching the film during its theatrical run.

+The casting department for the film included Haseeb Bajwa, Jitendra Bhosale, Khushaal Pawar, and Vicky Kisan Mourya, with Naila Mughal handling the UK and international casting.